GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

 ``[flavor.myflavor]`` and may be selected using the ``--flavor`` option to ``bugwarrior pull``.
 This section will then be used rather than the ``[general]`` section.

-A more-detailed example configuration can be found at :ref:`example_configuration`.

 .. _common_configuration_options: